Paris Saint-Germain FC Youth Academy: Association Paris Saint-Germain

 Association PSG at the Camp des Loges in 2022.

-The Association Paris Saint-Germain Football, Association loi 1901, created on 12 August 1970, formalized the club's foundation.
+The Association Paris Saint-Germain Football Club, Association loi 1901, created on 12 August 1970, formalized the club's foundation.
 This nonprofit organization, based at the Camp des Loges, operates the amateur section of Paris Saint-Germain, which includes elite youth players, both male and female, through the PSG Youth Academy, as well as senior, veteran, and young adult players from the Paris Region in separate teams.
 Therefore, all PSG players, except those of the two professional teams, are under the supervision of the association.

 Previously, the Association PSG managed the club's amateur and professional activities for two decades.
-When Canal+ acquired PSG in May 1991, it created the Société Anonyme Sportive Professionnelle Paris Saint-Germain Football Club (SASP, i.e., professional sports public limited company).
-Now two independent entities, each with a different president, the association transferred the professional section to the SASP, while retaining control of the amateur section.
+When Canal+ acquired PSG in May 1991, it created the Société Anonyme Sportive Professionnelle Paris Saint-Germain Football (SASP, i.e., professional sports public limited company).
+Now two independent entities, each with a different president, the association transferred the professional section to the SASP, but still holds the membership number to the French Football Federation and retains the control of the amateur section.
 The two organizations signed a new 10-year agreement in 2019.

 Between 1970 and 2012, the club's professional section only included the men's team, Paris Saint-Germain FC.
 Founded in 1971, the women's team, Paris Saint-Germain FC (women), was initially amateur.
 When the team became professional in September 2012, it separated from the association and became part of the SASP.
 Currently, the club's amateur section is composed of the men's and women's teams of the PSG Youth Academy.

 The Association PSG has had nine presidents.
 Benoît Rousseau is the current president.
 He has held the position since December 2012.
 Pierre-Étienne Guyot was the first president of both the association and the SASP, while Simon Tahar was the last to preside over both simultaneously, as well as the first women's team.
 Alain Cayzac also held both positions.
 He was president of the association between 2001 and 2006, and then president of the SASP between 2006 and 2008.